urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **x**
-  : the value to compute the hyerbolic cosine of
+  : the value to compute the hyperbolic cosine of

 ### **Result**